 Please see the appropriate tab for information regarding graduation requirements.

 Students are reviewed for graduation when they have completed all requirements in their program of study.
-Graduation is not recorded until after the term/semester has ended, grades have been received, and the degree audit of each expected graduate has been reviewed.
-Confirmation of graduation will occur approximately 30 days after final term/semester grades have been submitted.
-Students who have met the degree requirements for their program of study but continue to enroll in courses in a subsequent term will automatically be enrolled as an extension student in the subsequent term and will be ineligible for financial aid.
+Graduation is not recorded until after the semester has ended, grades have been received, and the degree audit of each expected graduate has been reviewed.
+Confirmation of graduation will occur approximately 30 days after final semester grades have been submitted.
+Students who have met the degree requirements for their program of study but continue to enroll in courses in a subsequent semester will automatically be enrolled as an extension student in the subsequent semester and will be ineligible for financial aid.

 Rules to Determine Catalog Year for Graduation